birknergard/trump-thoughts/README.md

 ### Backend
 - API documentation
-- Generate 8 database fields per entity from chatgpt

 #### maybe?
 - Multiple GET requests (tone, topic or tone&&topic) with a single method

 ### Frontend
 - Modify/remove thought while having a filter on, so that if you edit it it stays on the previous filter (perhaps move filter for topic and tone into context and based on that run different fetches?)
-- Create more entries
 - general styling (using tailwind)

 #### maybe?